- Divisions and Details

 The Communications Division operates its multi-agency dispatch center under an advisory board comprised of members from the City of Boerne, Kendall County, and the City of Fair Oaks Ranch.
 Board members communicate throughout the year and meet formally three to four times per year to discuss the budget.
 Each entity represented on the board contributes budget funding based on its respective calls for service and documented traffic stops each year.

-The Communications Division generated 31,034 total calls for service in 2019, which includes citizen-reported and officer-initiated activity.
+The Communications Division generated 60,021 total calls for service with 25,682 being in the City of Boerne.
+This includes citizen-reported and officer-initiated activity.
 These calls are not just police-specific; they include fire, EMD, utility, and animal control calls.
-The total number of calls for service increased 5% from 2019.

 Work at Dispatch